Quick/Quick/README.md

 #### Describing Classes and Methods Using `describe`

 Let's say I want to specify the behavior of my `Dolphin` class's `click` method (or, in other words, I want to test the method works).

 I can group all of the tests for `click` using `describe`.
+Grouping similar examples together makes my spec easier to read.

 ```swift
 // Swift